harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### Is there a way to see which user acts on the wait step to mark it as a success or mark it as fail?

-One can look at having Harness approval step in addition to wait step for this usecase, also can set a failure strategy in case it timeout
+One can look at having Harness approval step in addition to wait step for this use case, also can set a failure strategy in case it timeout
-Please read more on Harness approval step in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/approvals/using-Harness-approval-steps-in-cd-stages/#add-approval-step)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/approvals/using-Harness-approval-steps-in-cd-stages/#add-approval-step)

 ### Why am I getting an error that my trigger has empty or missing pipelineBranchName?